bng-ferendia-it/linkedin-clone/README.md

 To use the code properly you must register for a Firebase account.

 The first steps are: npm install, npm start and afterwards modify the app as you see fit.

+The app is up and running on: https://linkedin-tutorial.web.app/